Neo-fk/spam-sms-bomber/README.md

 ____
 # <h1 align="center"> WARNING ! </h1>
-Only use it to educational purposes
+Do not use for unnecessary things

 <p style="color:green ">Copyright anusara®</p>